 Meanwhile he had been out taking selfies and posting comical memes on Twitter when those people he had failed were shattered by loss.

 Captain Obvious had thought he cared about them, but it was all academic to him.
 Hypothetical.
-He suddenly understood why some of the heroes like Batverine and Bully Pulpit were so antisocial and jerkish, why they could never put heroics aside and chill.
-It was because they actually cared about the people they were meant to be saving rather than accruing likes on Instagram which was how Sanjay had spent a good deal of his time and energy.
+He suddenly understood why some of the heroes like Batverine and Bully Pulpit were so antisocial and jerkish, why they could never put the heroics aside and chill.
+It was because unlike most heroes, they actually cared about the people they were meant to be saving rather than accruing likes on Instagram which was how Sanjay had spent a good deal of his time and energy.

 But all that was about to change.
 And who knew, if Batverine showed up maybe Obvious could talk him around and they could team up.
 If you wanted to talk about practically insane heroes, Batverine was at least ⅞ of the way there.
 He hung around Crazy Cat Lady for God’s sake, and she was just this side of a bad guy.

 You could kill evil people and still be good, surely.
 It was killing in self-defense, which was allowed.
 You were just defending yourself a little sooner in the game, was all.
 Did it really matter if you waited till someone’s hands were clenched around your throat before you killed them?
 What if they were just a couple feet away, a couple yards away, a couple blocks or miles?
 Wasn’t their intent what mattered and not whether or not they’d managed to act upon their intent yet?